 5.4.5 Rights Protection Mechanisms

-The use of variant TLD labels (and variant domain names in these TLDs) may have an impact on existing rights protection mechanisms such as the UDRP.
+The use of variant TLD labels (and variant domain names in these TLDs) may have an impact on existing rights protection mechanisms such as the Uniform Domain-Name Dispute Resolution Policy (UDRP).
 The UDRP is a policy for resolving disputes arising from alleged abusive registrations of domain names (for example, cybersquatting), allowing expedited administrative proceedings that a trademark rights holder initiates by filing a complaint with an approved dispute resolution service provider.
 Typically, a UDRP complaint will concern only the name registered at the second level.
-In the case where domain names exist in variant TLDs, an issue to be resolved concerns whether corresponding names in all TLDs in a variant set are considered together in the event of a UDRP proceeding, or whether and under what circumstances there could be separate consideration and determinations on some names in the set.
+In the case where domain names exist in variant TLDs, an issue to be resolved concerns whether corresponding names in all TLDs in a variant set are considered together in a UDRP proceeding, or whether and under what circumstances there could be separate considerations or determinations on some names in the set.
 Where certain names have different statuses (e.g., blocked, allocated), this could also have an impact on such a case.
 The applicable fees in UDRP proceedings might also be adjusted to take into account the existence of registrations in variant TLDs.

 A policy whereby a set of variant names is always maintained may force registrants into dispute resolution proceedings as a result of registry variant practice (such as automated generation of a variant label set).
 However, a practice of splitting and making separate determinations within the set runs counter to the interest in maintaining a straightforward and predictable process, particularly since the existence of variant labels suggests that the contents of the set are equivalent in some way.

-Note also that a UDRP complainant will present trademark or rights data that does not necessarily follow the same label generation rules that are used for the root zone or by the registry.
+Note also that a UDRP complainant will generally present trademark or rights data that might not necessarily follow the same label generation rules used for the root zone or by the registry.
 A complainant must prove that the domain name in question is identical or confusingly similar to a trademark or service mark in which the complainant has rights.
-Although a panel might make use of existing variant policy references in considering a case, it is more likely that a panel would refer to standards of trademark law for determining what is “identical or confusingly similar,” and such standards would be an important consideration relating to issues in this area.
+Although a panel might make use of existing variant rule references in considering a case, it is more likely that a panel would refer to standards related to trademark law for determining what is “identical or confusingly similar,” and such standards would be an important consideration relating to issues in this area.

 A determination in a UDRP case may result in cancellation or transfer of a domain name, or no action if the complainant does not prevail.
 Issues to be resolved in this context concern whether a determination would also need to apply to the entire variant set, or whether could there be a split decision concerning the treatment of names (e.g., a decision that of the set example.X, example.Y, and example.Z, only labels example.X and example.Y infringe the complainant’s rights while example.Z does not).
-There are wide implications here given that a legal determination could create an exception to the established label generation rules
+There are implications here similar to those discussed concerning the objection process for gTLD applications, in that given that a determination of this type (as well as a court decision) could create an exception to the established label generation rules